LET'S TALK ABOUT CONSENT

 - It is never too early or too late to start teaching consent.

-Hope Alliance provides prevention education to over 1,800 students in local school districts each year in order to help your child, or children, become a victim of sexual assault.
+Hope Alliance provides prevention education to over 1,800 students in local school districts each year in order to help your child, or children, prevent becoming a victim of sexual assault.

 Support Hope Alliance's efforts to eliminate domestic and sexual violence by donating today!